UP929312/Serenity/README.md

 Black is used to format the code, using the command: `black . --line-length 140`, and mypy with `mypy . --strict`.
 Pygount also can be run with `pygount --format=summary --verbose --folders-to-skip="[...],*__pycache__,.vscode,.mypy_cache,.git,__pycache__,build" .` to get a summary of the codebase.

+To build the project, build.py can be run, which will create a `dist` folder, which contains the executable.

 ## Todo list

 ### Ben